Call for an initial consultation

 What an attorney can legally do depends on how the power of attorney document is written and the type of power of attorney they have.
 Broadly speaking, an attorney can:

-Health care power of attorney:
+Health and welfare power of attorney:

 • Make decisions about the day-to-day care of the donor, including social activities, diet, and dress